 - Wearing sunglasses indoor - fake it till you make it.

-For any other LASIK surgery-related questions, head over to our Ask A Doctor section, or browse previous questions and answers about LASIK Singapore here.
+If you have any other LASIK surgery-related questions, head over these previous questions and answers about LASIK in Singapore here.